openjdk/panama-foreign/doc/panama_memaccess.md

 ### Structured access

 Expressing byte offsets (as in the example above) can lead to code that is hard to read, and very fragile — as memory layout invariants are captured, implicitly, in the constants used to scale offsets.
-To address this issue, clients can use a `MemoryLayout` to to describe the contents of a memory segment *programmatically*.
+To address this issue, clients can use a `MemoryLayout` to describe the contents of a memory segment *programmatically*.
 For instance, the layout of the array used in the above example can be expressed using the following code <a href="#2"><sup>2</sup></a>:

 ```java
 MemoryLayout points = MemoryLayout.sequenceLayout(10,